cs3org/OCM-API/IETF-OCM.md

 type that MAY appear in the "shareTypes" array advertised by the [OCM API Discovery](#ocm-api-discovery) endpoint or in the "shareType" field of a [Share Creation Notification](#share-creation-notification).
+This document registers only the "user" and "group" share types; other specifications MAY register additional share types in this registry.
+The "federation" share type, for example, is registered by [OCM-MLS].

    Registration Policy: Specification Required [RFC8126]